khpylon/MachEWidget/README.md

 ## Intro

 This app/widget is based on the work of [Anthony (tonesto7)](https://github.com/tonesto7), which is in turn based on the earlier work of
-[David Schablowsky](https://github.com/dschablowsky/FordPassWidget), and also the work of [@DevSecOps] (https://www.macheforum.com/site/threads/guide-android-mme-widget-more-complex.13588/)
+[David Schablowsky](https://github.com/dschablowsky/FordPassWidget), and also the work of [@DevSecOps](https://www.macheforum.com/site/threads/guide-android-mme-widget-more-complex.13588/)
 .
 It is not a complete implementation of the functionality of their widgets, as it:
 - is only intended for the Ford Mustang Mach-E, as that's the only Ford I own
 - does not include all the function of tonesto7's Apple/iOS widget
-- does not currently support accounts outside of the United States
+- does not currently support accounts outside of the United States, although it may still work

 <img src="app/src/main/res/drawable/appwidget_preview.png" alt="Widget example" width="300" />